 For applications and requirements for the following fellowship opportunities, please contact the ID Program Coordinator at firstname.lastname@example.org.

-The International Development Program offers travel fellowships for the spring, summer, and fall for the purpose of assisting students involved in Substantial Research Paper or Thesis Research, Development Management Practica, or Internships.
-The number of awards available will depend on the quality of proposals submitted and the travel costs of the approved proposals.
+The International Development Program offers travel fellowships for the spring, summer, and fall for the purpose of assisting students involved in Substantial Research Paper, Thesis Research, Development Management Practica, or Internships.
+The number of awards available depends on the quality of proposals submitted and the travel costs of the approved proposals.
 This fellowship is named in honor of Drs.
 Irene Tinker and Millidge Walker, former members of the International Development faculty whose generous support has helped make this program possible.

 Recently, students have used this fellowship to work with:

 - Peace Corps, Tanzania

 - US Agency for International Development (USAID), Liberia

 - Population Services International, Rwanda (Malaria and Child Health and Planning)